rolemadelen/blog-v1/posts/blog/en-what-is-linked-list.md

 ---

 ## Linked Lists
-Linked List is a linear data structure similar to an array but elements are not stored contiguously in memory.
 Linked lists are sequence of nodes connected via pointers.

 ![Linked List Example](/images/posts/what-is-linked-list/linkedlist-example.png)

 ### Nodes
-Nodes are like elementns in an array.
+Nodes are like elements in an array except that they are not contiguous in the memory.
 A node contains a data and a reference to other nodes in the memory.

 ![Node Example](/images/posts/what-is-linked-list/nodes.png)

 ## Why use linked lists?
 Linked lists are useful for inserting and deleting items ([is it?](https://www.youtube.com/watch?v=YQs6IC-vgmo)).

-When we insert a new item in an abritrary location in the array, we first need to shift every elements to make a space for the data.
+When we insert a new item in the array, we first need to shift every elements to make a space for the data.

 ```rb
 # pseudocode